webAnatoly/webanatoly.github.com/README.md

-This repository is made for studying JavaScript.
+This repository is made for learning JavaScript.

 I keep here:

-JavaScript exercises and notes;
+My JavaScript exercises and other snippets of code related to learning JavaScript;

 Summary of some JavaScript methods to understand how they work;

 Summary of varios text-books;

 My solutions for any tasks and so on...